Heysham Refinery: Fuels

 Heysham Aviation Fuel Works was established north of the village of Middleton by the Air Ministry in Spring 1939 in anticipation of the forthcoming war.
+The location was thought to be at the limit of the range of enemy bombers.
 The works were designed to produce high octane aviation fuel for the Royal Air Force (RAF).
 The construction and operation of the plant was supervised by a joint venture company called Trimpell Limited consisting of Trinidad Leaseholders Limited, Imperial Chemical Industries (ICI) and Royal Dutch-Shell.
 The name ‘Trimpell’ being formed of initials from the three companies.
 At the same time Trimpell Limited planned the construction of two further fuel plants in Trinidad to provide a diversity of supply and reduce the risk of loss of production by air raids, but these were not built.

 Bulk supply contracts for high octane fuel were placed by the Air Ministry with manufacturers, and fuel was put into widespread use by the RAF.
 At Heysham fuel was produced by the hydrogenation of imported gas oil delivered via a jetty off Heysham Harbour.
 The plant was designed to produce 300,000 tons per year of petrol and 50,000 tons per year of iso-octane manufactured from butane produced by the hydrogenation process.
 The iso-octane was used directly as a 100-octane fuel and was also used to enrich 87-octane fuel.
 Initially, the limited quantities of the 100-octane fuel in the national stockpile required rationing until supplies increased to meet the demand.
 From March 1940 the RAF converted the Spitfire’s Rolls-Royce Merlin engines to use the 100-octane fuel to improve the aircraft's flying capabilities.
 The 100-octane fuel was dyed green to distinguish it from the 87-octane fuel which was dyed blue.

 In addition to the production of fuel products, ICI built an ammonium nitrate fertilizer plant adjacent to the refinery in 1940.
 The feedstock for the fertilizer plant was naphtha from the refinery.